rajabishek/blogger/source/_posts/Programming-in-go.md

 }
 ```
 As you can see above when we call `s.getFirstName()` from main we no longer need the & operator (Go automatically knows to pass a pointer to the student for this method), and because this function can only be used with Students.

+## Packages
+An important part of high-quality software is code reuse.
+Its is best to stick with the *Don’t Repeat Yourself* principle.
+As we saw earlier functions are one way in which we can reuse code.
+Packages provide another mechanism for reusing code.
+If you remember in almost every program we included the fmt package using `import "fmt"`.

+`fmt` is the name of a package that includes a variety of functions related to formatting
+and output to the screen.
+Bundling such related code and functions as a part of a package gives us the following benefits.
+- Avoids overlapping names - keeping functions names short and succinct
+- Organizes code - Easier to find code for reuse
+- Speeds up compiler - Eg. every time we compiler the fmt package need not be compiled